When Is a Root Canal No Longer an Option?

 Signs That May Indicate Advanced Dental Damage

 Certain symptoms may suggest that a tooth has sustained damage beyond what root canal treatment can address.
-Only a qualified dental professional can determine the extent of damage through a proper examination, but being aware of potential signs may encourage timely assessment.
+It is important to note that only a qualified dental professional can determine the extent of damage through a proper examination.
+However, being aware of potential signs may encourage timely assessment.

 - Persistent or worsening toothache that does not respond to over-the-counter pain relief